 The LDA’s education/formation process offers access to LDA staff, deaconess mentors, and resource people.
 It will open many doors for you and introduce you to new ideas.
 Our fees reflect these costs.

-The LDA wants to encourage students to complete the education and formation process.
+The LDA has been able to offer scholarships to students with financial need.
+The LDA encourages students who feel called to servant ministry to complete the education and formation process.
+We will work with you.
 Don’t let money be a barrier!
-Ask the LDA for ideas about financial resources.

 What financial resources are available?

 In addition to LDA scholarships, students who attend Valparaiso University receive an automatic grant-in-aid of $500 per semester and most students receive additional financial aid from VU.
 The LDA can help you explore other resources including: